-(a) Each credit union shall file a quarterly financial and statistical report with the Department no later than 22 days after the end of each calendar quarter.
-Unless the commissioner orders otherwise, call reports (Form 5300) timely filed with the National Credit Union Administration will comply with the reporting requirements of this subsection.
+(a) Each credit union shall prepare and submit, in a manner prescribed by the commissioner, a quarterly financial and statistical report.
+Unless the commissioner orders otherwise, call reports

+(Form 5300) timely filed with the National Credit Union Administration will comply with the reporting requirements of this subsection.
 If a credit union fails to file the quarterly report on time, the commissioner may charge the credit union a penalty of \$100 for each day or fraction of a day the report is in arrears.

-(b) Any credit union that makes, files, or submits a false or misleading financial and statistical report required by subsection (a) of this section, is subject to an enforcement action pursuant to the Finance Code, Chapter 122, Subchapter F.

-(c) A credit union shall prepare and forward to the Department any supplemental report or other document that the Commissioner may, from time to time require, and must comply with all instructions relating to completing and submitting the supplemental report or document.
+- (b) Any credit union that makes, files, or submits a false or misleading financial and statistical report required by subsection (a) of this section, is subject to an enforcement action pursuant to the Finance Code, Chapter 122, Subchapter F. - (c) A credit union shall prepare and forward to the Department any supplemental report or other document that the Commissioner may, from time to time require, and must comply with all instructions relating to completing and submitting the supplemental report or document.
 For the purposes of this section, the Commissioner's request may be directed to all credit unions or to a group of credit unions affected by the same or similar issue, shall be in writing, and must specifically advise the credit union that the provisions of this section apply to the request.
-If a credit union fails to file a supplemental report or provide a requested document within the timeframe specified in the instruction, after notice of non-receipt, the commissioner may levy a penalty \$50 for each day or fraction of a day such report or document is in arrears.

-(d) If a credit union fails to file any report or provide the requested information within the specified time, the commissioner, or any person designated by the commissioner, may examine the books, accounts, and records of the credit union, prepare the report or gather the information, and charge the credit union a supplemental examination fee as prescribed in §97.113 of this title (relating to Fees and Charges).
-The credit union shall pay the fee to the department within thirty days of the assessment.

-(e) Any penalty levied under this section shall be paid within 30 days of the levy.
-Penalties received after the due date will be subject to a monthly 10% fee unless waived by the commissioner for good cause shown.

-(f) The Department may, in lieu of imposing the penalty authorized by subsection (a) of this section, order a credit union to pay an amount, fixed by the Commissioner, that is minimally sufficient to negate the credit union being assessed a civil money penalty under Section 202 of the Federal Credit Union Act (12 U.S.C. § 1782) for late or false/misleading filing of a quarterly call report (Form 5300).
-This penalty shall be abated in part if the National Credit Union Administration exercises its authority to impose a civil money penalty for the same late or false/misleading filing.
-The penalty, however, shall not be decreased below the amount authorized to be levied under subsection (a).
+If a credit union fails to file a supplemental report or provide a requested document within the timeframe specified in the instruction, after notice of non-receipt, the commissioner may levy a penalty of \$50 for each day or fraction of a day such report or document is in arrears. - (d) If a credit union fails to file any report or provide the requested information within the specified time, the commissioner, or any person designated by the commissioner, may examine the books, accounts, and records of the credit union, prepare the report or gather the information, and charge the credit union a supplemental examination fee as prescribed in §97.113 of this title (relating to Fees and Charges).
+The credit union shall pay the fee to the department within thirty days of the assessment. - (e) Any penalty levied under this section shall be paid within 30 days of the levy.
+Penalties received after the due date will be subject to a monthly 10% fee unless waived by the commissioner for good cause shown. - (f) The Department may, in lieu of imposing the penalty authorized by subsection (a) of this section, order a credit union to pay an amount, fixed by the Commissioner, that is minimally sufficient to cause the NCUA to reduce or negate its own penalty assessment against the credit union under Section 202 of the Federal Credit Union Act (12 U.S.C. §1782) for late or false/misleading filing of a quarterly call report (Form 5300).
+The Department shall abate the penalty, in part if the National Credit Union Administration exercises its authority to impose a civil money penalty for the same late or false/misleading filing.
+The penalty, assessed by the Department, however, shall not be decreased below the amount authorized to be assessed under subsection (a) of this section.